serq26/scorix/README.md

-# 🏆 Betting Web App Clone
+# 🏆 Scorix

-Bu proje, **Bilyoner**, **Nesine** ve **İddaa** gibi popüler spor bahis sitelerinin işleyişini modelleyen React.js ve Node.js tabanlı tam stack bir web uygulamasıdır.
-Kullanıcılar canlı maç oranlarını görebilir ve bahis kuponları oluşturabilir.
+This project is a full stack web application based on React.js and Node.js that models the operation of popular sports betting sites such as **Bilyoner**, **Nesine** and **Iddaa**.
+Users can view live match odds and create betting slips.

-## 📁 Proje Yapısı
+## 📁 Project Folder

 /
-├── client/ # React.js frontend uygulaması
+├── client/ # React.js frontend
-├── server/ # Node.js (Express) backend uygulaması
+├── server/ # Node.js (Express) backend
 ├── .gitignore
 ├── README.md

-markdown
-Kopyala
-Düzenle

-## 🚀 Kullanılan Teknolojiler
+## 🚀 Tech Stack

 - **React.js** (Frontend)
 - **React Router**